Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbacrawconversion.md

+# Convert raw autoExecute data to mzML via MSConvert.

-*Open MSConvert and proceed to the following steps *
+*Open MSConvert and proceed to the following steps*

 i) Select browse to your Bruker FID file by clicking 'Browse'.